sboy99/NODE-JS/ReadMe.md

       ...
       app.use('/api',middleware)

       this middleware will run for every url after '/api' like '/api/products','/api/items' but will not run for '/home'

+- ## Using multiple middleware

+  - We can use multiple middleware together by defining them inside an array

+        ...
+        app.use([middleware1,middleware2]);

+- ## Types of middleware;

+  - #### Custom Middlewares:
+    - Those middlewares, created by developer such as `logger` in our case.
+  - #### Express Middlewares:
+    - Express has some in-built middlewares.We can use them, one of the famous middle ware is `express.static()`.
+Here using static we can send assets without sending them individually.
+  - #### Third-Party Middleware:
+    - Those middle middleware comes from external source.
+      We can install third party middleware using npm.One of the most used third party middleware is `morgan`.
+It is used to track every activity of a user on the server.